Click on any photo for more fun stuff about each production!

 AKA The Wacky Adventures of Will!

-This Spring, I was incredibly excited and so very grateful to be a part of Ithaca College's 2022 BFA Showcase, co-directed by Austin Jones and Courtney Young, music directed by Jeff Theis and stage managed by Brenna Comeau!
+I was incredibly excited and so very grateful to be a part of Ithaca College's 2022 BFA Showcase, co-directed by Austin Jones and Courtney Young, music directed by Jeff Theis and stage managed by Brenna Comeau!
 We were all also so incredibly lucky to collaborate and receive feedback from Chad Eric Murnane of Binder Casting on our showcase!
 Wanna watch me work?
 I'm at 14:22 and 28:26!

 In October, I was humbled and honored to direct and dramaturg Edward Albee's Who's Afraid of Virginia Woolf? (featuring Kathleen Mulligan and Craig MacDonald) for On the Verge, a collaborative organization between the Department of Theatre Arts and the Department of Literatures in English at Ithaca College.
 The production was produced at the Cherry Artspace and was stage managed by Christina Johns!